Connecting to Hidden WiFi on Ubuntu

 How to connect to hidden WiFi networks with Ubuntu Linux

-Connecting to a hidden WiFi network on Ubuntu is simple, even if your network name isn’t being broadcast.
-You’ll need to know your exact WiFi name and password to get started.
-Open the Settings app from your desktop menu or click the System menu at the top-right and select Settings.
+It’s possible to connect to a hidden WiFi network on Ubuntu even if its name isn’t displayed.
+To connect to a hidden WiFi network on Ubuntu, you’ll need to manually enter its name (the SSID) and security details, like the password.
+First, open the Settings app from your desktop menu or by clicking the System menu in the top-right corner.

 Alternatively, click the System menu at the top-right of your screen and select Settings.